Defensives help keep European stocks rally alive

 But the recovery rally following a 20-percent nosedive in four weeks was seen fragile, with relatively thin volumes this week.

-Defensive shares with big dividend yields were in demand on Thursday, with Deutsche Telekom (DTEGn.DE) rising 2.2 percent, GlaxoSmithKline up 1.4 percent , Vodafone up 2.1 percent and France Telecom up 1.4 percent.
+Defensive shares with big dividend yields were in demand on Thursday, with Deutsche Telekom (DTEGn.DE) rising 2.2 percent, GlaxoSmithKline (GSK.L) up 1.4 percent , Vodafone (VOD.L) up 2.1 percent and France Telecom FTE.PA up 1.4 percent.

 The four stocks have dividend yields ranging from 5.7 percent to 10.5 percent, well above the benchmark 10-year Bund yields of 2.1 percent.